Preston Cenotaph - War Memorial

 The Preston Cenotaph was designed by famous English architect, Sir Giles Gilbert Scott, who also designed Britain's iconic red telephone box.
 After undergoing a restoration project in 2013, the memorial is now one of the most impressive free-standing war memorials in the country.
 With its scale and sophistication, the Cenotaph is a true architectural gem; standing proud in recognition of the some 2000 men tragically lost during the First World War.

-Aside from the Cenotaph, there are also a number of other interesting memorials in and around Preston which can be seen by following the Preston War Memorial Trail.
+Aside from the Cenotaph, there are also a number of other interesting memorials in and around Preston.
+You can see a detailed map of where to find these memorials by visiting Preston Remembers - Preston Memorial Challenge.

 The Roll of Honour - Harris Museum & Art Gallery